Medical Policy: 07.01.79

 Laparoscopic Heller myotomy (LHM) has been the gold standard surgical approach for the past two decades.
 Myotomy (eg, Heller myotomy) is a procedure that involves the incision of the muscle fibers of the lower esophageal sphincter (LES) without disrupting the mucosal lining of the esophagus.
 It can be performed as an open or laparoscopic procedure.

-The Peroral Endoscopic Myotomy (POEM) procedure allows for performing a myotomy of the LES using endoscopy rather than laparoscopy as with laparoscopic Heller myotomy (LHM).
+The Peroral Endoscopic Myotomy (POEM) procedure (sometimes grouped into the procedures labeled Natural orifice transluminal endoscopic surgery or “NOTES”) allows for performing a myotomy of the LES using endoscopy rather than laparoscopy as with laparoscopic Heller myotomy (LHM).
 Sometimes described as Endoscopic Heller Myotomy, POEM has been described as a less invasive alternative to laparoscopic myotomy which involves the use of an endoscope that is guided through the esophagus to make an incision in the mucosa.
 This reportedly creates a submucosal tunnel for access to the LES and proximal stomach where muscle fibers in the LES and proximal stomach are cut.
 The internal incisions are closed with clips after the myotomy is complete.
 POEM combines the minimally invasive benefit of endoscopy with the durability of a surgical myotomy.
 The POEM technique has been used to treat spastic esophageal disorders (eg, spastic achalasia, distal esophageal spasm, jackhammer esophagus, or nutcracker esophagus) and severe gastroparesis refractory to medical therapy.

 Review of the published studies shows some advantages of this technique but also some disadvantages: